Planning & Quantities: A Guide to the Bar at Wedding

 Drink Ratios and Calculations

-Start with the one-drink-per-guest-per-hour rule as your foundation.
+Start with the one drink per guest per hour rule as your foundation.
 Guests typically consume two drinks in the first hour and then slow their pace.
-For example, if you're hosting 100 guests for a 4-hour reception, plan for 400-800 drinks total.
-Break this down into specific quantities: you'll need about 70 bottles of wine, 175 bottles of beer, and 15 bottles of spirits.
-Add one bottle for every eight guests if you're including a champagne toast.
+For example, if you’re hosting 100 guests for a 4-hour reception, plan for 400-800 drinks total.

 To calculate precisely, multiply your guest count by the number of drinks per person (typically 7 for a full evening).
-Then divide by the servings per bottle - wine yields 5 glasses per bottle, while beer provides one serving per 12-ounce bottle.
+Then divide by the servings per bottle.
+Wine yields 5 glasses per bottle, while beer provides one serving per 12-ounce bottle.

 When making adjustments, consider your event theme; formal affairs tend to favour wine, while casual celebrations might lean toward beer.
+It’s essential to plan for wine and other beverages to be served during the wedding breakfast and meal, as this is a crucial part of the overall wedding drinks timeline.

 For accurate planning, factor in these variables: